Blue-Rocket/BRMenu/README.md

 A menu and order framework optimized for encoding into barcodes.

+# MenuKit Sampler

+A `MenuSampler` iOS application is included that demonstrates the core components of MenuKit.
+See the [wiki](https://github.com/Blue-Rocket/BRMenu/wiki/MenuSampler) for more details.

 _TODO: this is a work in progress._

 # Project Integration